If you’re taking a cruise you may be wondering if cruise ships have gyms.

 To use a cruise ship gym alone guests must be 18.
 Guests under 18 are able to use the gym if with a parent or guardian.
 Young passengers may not be allowed to use all equipment or take part in classes.
 On some cruise lines, the age is 16 but it is rarely below this.

 Below is Royal Caribbeans policy on gym entry:

 Guests must be 16 of over to enter the gym.

-Yep.
-A lot of the bigger cruise ships will have personal trainers onboard.
-These sessions can be booked when onboard.
+Most cruise ship gyms will have personal trainers onboard.
+Personal training sessions can be booked when onboard.

 You might be wondering how is the best way to avoid gaining weight when you are on your cruise.
 All that wonderful cruise food and drinks make it very easy to overindulge!